brettneese/brettneese.xyz/posts/2019-03-18/running background jobs using automater.md

 [^1] Several of my friends have asked me to use Google Docs for sharing drafts.
 I don't like this because it's so widely different from my usual Markdown workflows.

 [^2] Yes, my Git commit history is a bit messy with "auto-committed on $time" commit messages.
-It's still much better to have version control than to not have, and I can always stop `gitwatch` if I want to go really off the rails
+It's still much better to have version control than to not have, and I can always stop `gitwatch` if I want to go really off the rails.